jchernin4/jchernin4/README.md

   did I make so many of these.
 - [CryptoBot](https://github.com/jchernin4/CryptoBot) - Allows users to buy and sell Bitcoin using JavaScript and Nomic.com's Bitcoin price API.
+- [Poll Bot](https://github.com/jchernin4/Poll-Bot) - Used for posting and counting votes
+- [Minecraft Casino Bot](https://github.com/jchernin4/Minecraft-Casino-Bot) - Lets users play games on Discord and win items in our private Minecraft server

 ### Tools